Sid672/Rangoli/README.md

 ```
 # Run code:
-Click the green "Run" button on the top of the repl.it windows.
-A screen will be shown on the right side displaying the turtle graphics that you coded.
+Click the green "Run" button on the top of the repl.it window.
+A screen will be shown on the right side displaying the turtle graphics you coded.
 If you face any errors, try commenting out each portion of the code and making only a certain section work.
 This generally helps to figure out the error.
 Run your code and watch the turtle how it moves...
 ![breakfast2](https://github.com/Sid672/Breakfast_plate/blob/main/breakfast2.PNG)